NikhilLLm/EdTech-Platform-Analysis/README.md

-# Learning Platform Growth Analytics
+# E-Learning Platform Growth Analytics

 **Activation, Funnel, Experimentation, and Churn Analytics for an Online Skill-Certification Platform**